stellaGK/stella/STELLA_CODE/gyrokinetic_equation/README.md

 ## Time advance gyrokinetic equation

-The gyrokinetic equation is evolved in time in 'gk_time_advance.f90'.
+The gyrokinetic equation is evolved in time in 'gyrokinetic_equation_explicit.f90' and 'gyrokinetic_equation_implicit' for the explicit and implicit terms, respectively.

-## Write documentation for:

-   - response_matrix.fpp
-   - timestep_calculations.f90
-   - gk_radial_variation.f90
-   - gk_sources.fpp
-   - gk_ffs_solve.f90
-   - gk_flow_shear.f90
-   - gk_implicit_solve.f90

 ## Clebsch form

 We assume the equations are derived using